 J.R.R Tolkien And Ireland

 My first experience of the works of J.R.R.
-Tolkien was at the age of 10 or 11 through the imaginative classes of a teacher whose name has long since left me (Mister Richmond?) but whose influence as an educator has long remained behind.
-Every Friday morning, for an hour or so, he would read from Tolkien’s children’s book, The Hobbit, to a spell-struck room of otherwise unruly Irish school kids.
-A native of Belfast, he breathed life into the storytelling with an actor’s vigour (he was also a talented artist), that kept us in rapt attention.
-As far as I remember (and at this distance in time accuracy is something of a challenge) he began reading to us at the start of the school term in a warm autumnal September until the tale reached its culmination as the Christmas break approached amidst a chill and blustery December.
-I have distinct recollections of listening to the adventures of Bilbo Baggins and his dwarfish companions and then going out with my friends to our lunchbreak, which involved a lot of I’m sure then meaningful running up and down a beach while winter gales blew walls of stinging sand past us (my primary school was a vast, many-passaged Victorian pile on the edge of the sea, its playground the dunes and seashore that lay around it.
-It’s now the site of kitsch, Spanish-style holiday villas and apartments for Dublin’s would-be elites – or what’s left of them in these depressionary times).
+Tolkien was at the age of ten or eleven and through the imaginative classes of a teacher whose name has long since left me (Mister Richmond?) but whose influences have long remained behind.
+Every Friday morning for an hour or so he would read from Tolkien’s children’s book, The Hobbit, to a spell-struck room of otherwise unruly Irish school kids.
+A native of Belfast he breathed life into the storytelling with an actor’s vigour (he was also a talented artist) that kept us in rapt attention.
+As far as I remember he began reading to us at the start of the school term in a warm autumnal September until the tale reached its culmination at the Christmas break amidst a chill and blustery December.
+I have a distinct recollection of listening to the adventures of Bilbo Baggins and his dwarfish companions and then going out with my friends to our lunchbreak, playing between the gale-driven curtains of sand on a beach which seemed to go on forever (my primary school was a vast, many-passaged Victorian pile on the edge of the sea, its playground the dunes and seashore that lay around.
+It’s now the site of kitsch Spanish-style holiday villas and apartments for Dublin’s would-be elites – or what’s left of them in these depressionary times).

 As I wrote back in 2010: